mattfenwick/mattfenwick.github.com/blog/systems_thinking_notes.md

   - "to a certain extent, mental power can compensate for observational weakness"
   - "to a certain extent, observational power can compensate for mental weakness"
 - "knowing means knowing how to ignore certain details"
-- "more probable states are more likely to be observed than less probable states, unless specific constraints exist to keep them from occuring"
+- generalized thermodynamic law: "more probable states are more likely to be observed than less probable states, unless specific constraints exist to keep them from occuring"
 - "the things we see more frequently are more frequent because":
   1. there is a physical reason to favor certain states
   2. there is a mental reason to favor certain states
-- "if we want to learn anything, we shouldn't try to learn everything"
+- lump law: "if we want to learn anything, we shouldn't try to learn everything"
 - reductionism
 - incompleteness
 - overcompleteness